Skip to main content

 Post-wildfire water-quality

-In response to the catastrophic fires of 2020 in Oregon, the ORWSC teamed up with the Water Mission Area’s Water Availability - Impacts of Extreme Events study to see the water quality effects in severely burned watersheds.
+In response to the catastrophic fires of 2020 in Oregon, the ORWSC teamed up with the Water Mission Area’s Water Availability - Impacts of Extreme Events to quantify and understand the water quality effects in severely burned watersheds.
 In Oregon, four basins were selected to monitor the quality of the water in streams with continuous sensors and discrete water quality sampling.

 Post-wildfire water-quality

-In response to the catastrophic fires of 2020 in Oregon, the ORWSC teamed up with the Water Mission Area’s Water Availability - Impacts of Extreme Events study to see the water quality effects in severely burned watersheds.
+In response to the catastrophic fires of 2020 in Oregon, the ORWSC teamed up with the Water Mission Area’s Water Availability - Impacts of Extreme Events to quantify and understand the water quality effects in severely burned watersheds.
 In Oregon, four basins were selected to monitor the quality of the water in streams with continuous sensors and discrete water quality sampling.

 Learn More